osmosis-labs/fe-content/cms/earn/README.md

 The Address Balance Data Endpoint must specify the Balance of the address in the strategy.
 The Query requires a user address as a parameter, which replaces the inline `${address}` placeholder variable.
 The result must specify:
-  - the strategy (by id),
+  - the strategy ID.,
-  - address balance in amount and in U.S. Dolalr value, and
+  - address balance denominated in both, amount and in U.S. Dollar value, and
   - value of unclaimed rewards (in USD).
-And if there is a tokenized asset that represents a position in the strategy (e.g., an LP token), then a `token` property is also required, including its name, base denomination (as "symbol"), decimals, and total supply.

 For example:
 ```